 I was a lucky man that morning, as the kids had slept in, and I found them and my wife cuddled up together.
 I snuck in a few cuddles of my own and made pancakes (with extra protein from both Manitoba Harvest and Everlast Nutrition).
 We had a busy afternoon planned, and to make sure it happened, my wife ran errands while I took the kids to L.A.
 Fitness.
 The Lightning Kid has been to their Kids Klub daycare a few times, but it was Shark Boy’s first time; I tried to couch it as less than a play centre, but more than a daycare (which he kind of equates with ‘school’), while I quickly got 1150 m (a.k.a 1.15 km) of swimming in to round out the day’s mileage at 20 km.

 I got your Fitspo right here..

 That busy afternoon, I mentioned?
 Two birthday parties.
 The first was a classmate of Shark Boy’s and they went to Air Riderz trampoline park, which also had some climbing features (complete with safety harnesses and helmets).
 I took the Lightning Kid down the road to a favourite play centre called ‘Balls of Fun‘ where we goofed off and recreated a scene from the old 90s video game Street Fighter II: the Hadouken ‘Fireball’ technique (minus actual fireball).

+I collected them from those two venues and shuttled them to another birthday party, with a Frozen (Lighting Kid favourite) theme and bouncy castle.
+I don’t need to tell you how well they slept that night.
+As for myself, I had some nerves before the longest bike ride of my life.
+I had signed up for the Burlington Mountain Equipment Co-opCentury Ride; 100 km in Niagara Escarpment country.
 I had put out my gear the night before, and I woke up before everyone else.
 I dressed in my new gear from RODS Racing.
 If you don’t know, RODS (Racing for Orphans with Down Syndrome) helps get children with Down syndrome who are currently being housed in orphanages around the world into the loving arms of families who would like to adopt them; the families are ready, the kids are great, all it takes is cash to get around the bureaucracy and logistics.
 If you would like to help, my donation page is here.